Corporate Governance

 Monitoring and Reporting

-BTG will continue to work with our suppliers to share responsibility with them on modern slavery and worker welfare issues in our supply chain.
+The Big Table Group will continue to work with our suppliers to share responsibility with them for modern slavery and worker welfare issues in our supply chain.

-Next Steps for 2022
+Next Steps for 2024

-A section will be included in Authenticate in line with our compliance to the Modern Slavery Act 2015 and this is a supplier questionnaire, the purpose of which is to:
+Our more recent acquisitions (Banana Tree, Frankie & Benny’s, and Chiquito) will be integrated in Authenticate in line with our compliance to the Modern Slavery Act 2015 through our supplier questionnaire, the purpose of which is to continue to raise awareness across our supplier base, particularly new suppliers, about the Modern Slavery Act and their compliance requirements.

-To request that our suppliers confirm their own compliance to the Modern Slavery Act and their cooperation if any slavery and human trafficking incidents are found in their supply chains.
+• We will request that our suppliers confirm their own compliance to the Modern Slavery Act and their cooperation if any slavery and human trafficking incidents are found in their supply chains.

-We will use Authenticate to report on how effective we have been to ensure that slavery and human trafficking is not taking place in any part of our business including key performance indicators (KPIs) as follows:
+• We will use Authenticate to report on how effective we have been to ensure that slavery and human trafficking is not taking place in any part of our business including key performance indicators (KPIs) as follows:

-• % of suppliers who have been audited against ethical trading requirements.
+• 100% of suppliers who have been audited against ethical trading requirements.

-• % of suppliers approved.
+• 100% % of suppliers approved.

-• % of suppliers who have had to adopt corrective action for any legislative or company requirements.
+• 0 % of suppliers who have had to adopt corrective action for any legislative or company requirements.

-We will provide refresher training to our Procurement, Marketing and Property colleagues to raise awareness to Modern Slavery as part of their sourcing responsibilities.
+• We will provide refresher training to our procurement, marketing and property colleagues to raise awareness to Modern Slavery as part of their sourcing responsibilities.

-Signed
+Signed by

 Tax Strategy